SupunJayaweera/Cloud-Assignment/README.md

 The task was accomplished by following these steps:

-1. Environment Setup: A Hadoop environment was configured on an Ubuntu Virtual Machine to process the dataset.
+1. **Environment Setup**: A Hadoop environment was configured on an Ubuntu Virtual Machine to process the dataset.
-2. Dataset: The "Iowa Liquor Sales" dataset was sourced from Kaggle, containing over 37 million sales records.
+2. **Dataset**: The "Iowa Liquor Sales" dataset was sourced from Kaggle, containing over 37 million sales records.
-3. MapReduce Implementation:
+3. **MapReduce Implementation**:
-* A Mapper script (mapper.py), written in Python, was developed to process the input Iowa_Liquor_Sales.csv file.
+    - A Mapper script (mapper.py), written in Python, was developed to process the input Iowa_Liquor_Sales.csv file.
 The script reads each CSV line, extracts the City and Sale (Dollars) fields, and emits a key-value pair of (City, SaleAmount).
-* A Reducer script (reducer.py), also in Python, receives the intermediate data grouped by city.
+    - A Reducer script (reducer.py), also in Python, receives the intermediate data grouped by city.
 For each city, it sums the sales amounts to calculate the total sales.
-The final output is a key-value pair of (City, TotalSales
+The final output is a key-value pair of (City, TotalSales).
-4. Execution: The job was launched on HDFS.
+4. **Execution**: The job was launched on HDFS.
 The job was executed on the Hadoop cluster using the Hadoop Streaming utility, which processed approximately 30.8 GB of data and nearly 38 million records.
+    ```bash
+    hadoop jar /usr/local/hadoop/share/hadoop/tools/lib/hadoop-streaming-*.jar \
+    -files mapper.py,reducer.py \
+    -input /liquor_sales/Iowa_Liquor_Sales.csv \
+    -output /liquor_sales/output_sales_by_city_new \
-Command: hadoop jar /usr/local/hadoop/share/hadoop/tools/lib/hadoop-streaming-*.jar -files mapper.py,reducer.py -input /liquor_sales/Iowa_Liquor_Sales.csv -output /liquor_sales/output_sales_by_city_new -mapper "python3 mapper.py" -reducer "python3 reducer.py"
+    -mapper "python3 mapper.py" \
+    -reducer "python3 reducer.py"
+    ```
-5. Final results were inspected:
+5. **Final results were inspected**:
+    ```bash
-Command: hdfs dfs -cat /liquor_sales/output_sales_by_city_new/part-00000
+    hdfs dfs -cat /liquor_sales/output_sales_by_city_new/part-00000
+    ```

 ## Sample Results
 The MapReduce job successfully aggregated the total liquor sales for every city present in the dataset.
 The final output provides a simple, aggregated list where each line contains a city name followed by its total sales figure.